LoTerence/mern_auth_boilerplate/README.md

-# Altcoin Charter

-> See the histories of cryptocurrencies you saved
+# MERN app boilerplate with user authentication

 > Built with React + Redux front end and Nodejs, express, mongodb backend

-> Still in production
+> Still needs to be improved

 ## Quick Start